-If we go back to 2 or 3 decades ago, technology at the time placed extreme demands upon people.
-It also required ultimate precision and concentration from a developer.
-There was undoubtedly less room for laziness.
+If we go back to 2 or 3 decades ago, technology at that time placed extreme demands upon people.
+It also required ultimate precision and concentration from developers, so there was undoubtedly less room for laziness.

-Time passed by and technology advanced to what it is now.
-It was laziness that has led to simplified interfaces, protocol unification and getting rid of the unnecessary.
-Yet it’s undeniable that laziness also led to project failures when it was unreasonably managed.
-It became a necessity to deal with it somehow, which gave birth to project management methodologies as a result.
+Time passed by, and technology advanced to what it is now.
+It was laziness that led to simplified interfaces, protocol unification and getting rid of unnecessarily complex processes.
+Yet it’s undeniable that laziness also led to project failures.
+It became a necessity to deal with laziness, which gave birth to the following project management methodologies as a result.

 TDD and laziness as a perfect match

-Or, let's take TDD (test driven development) - probably the most interesting process in terms of laziness.
-It can actually use laziness to increase productivity.
+Let’s take TDD (test-driven development) – this is probably the most interesting process regarding laziness.
 Imagine you are programming without TDD.
-You are writing code and you forget to check input data or fail to find any exclusion.
-You could make a spelling mistake or perhaps even a more serious mistake.
-And it's obvious why - you are trying to reduce the volume of your work - however this is where buggy code comes from.
+You are writing code, and you forget to check the input data or fail to find any exclusion.
+These mistakes likely occur when developers are trying to reduce the volume of their work – this is where buggy code comes from.

-Even though TDD is a software development technique often related to Agile, I feel confident enough to claim that it is possible for it to work with website development or content development as well.
-Here, preliminary creating of test prototypes and structures will significantly facilitate the process of creating real websites or writing real articles.
-As you will be too lazy to write complex prototypes and plans, the process of implementation will be free from excess complexity as well.
+Even though TDD is a software development technique often related to Agile, it can also work with website or content development.
+Here, the preliminary creation of test prototypes and structures will significantly facilitate the process of creating real websites or writing authentic articles.
+Additionally, the process of implementation here will be free from excess complexity as well.